prajaktakoli/obsidian/Goals 2026/Goal 2026 - Revised.md

 RULES
 - No fight should last after 11:30 PM
 - No booking cab/auto and leaving the room
-- No silent treatment more than 2 hours
+- No silent treatment more than 1 hour
-- Resolve fight that day itself by asking your wid
+- Try to understand the problem
+-